 - Deep Gmail scans.
-Enhanced scanning of incoming email for phishing attempts, viruses, and deep scanning of attachments for malicious content.
+Enhanced pre-delivery scanning of incoming email is automatically enabled to identify phishing attempts.
+Also, for eSKU users the security sandbox feature is turned on to provide deep scanning of attachments for unknown malware.

 - Account recovery through admin.
 Advanced Protection includes strict account recovery for users who have lost their security keys have to come to you to regain access to their account.

 Advanced Protection Program enrollment can be enabled by these admins: